Copley Press: Dissolution

-Pulitzer Prizes

-Copley News Service and The San Diego Union-Tribune, with notable work by Marcus Stern and Jerry Kammer, won the 2006 National Reporting prize for their disclosure that former Congressman Randy Cunningham received bribes, which ultimately led to his criminal conviction and imprisonment.

-Additionally, the San Diego Evening Tribune, predecessor of the Union-Tribune, won Pulitzer Prizes in 1987 and 1979.
+In June 2000, Copley expanded into Ohio after buying the Canton Repository from Thomson Corp.
+In October 2000, Copley sold its four Chicago-area dallies (The Herald News, The Beacon News, Elgin Courier-News and The News Sun) to Hollinger International.
+In December 2000, The Times-Reporter of Dover, Ohio and the Massillon Independent were acquired.
+In April 2001, Helen K. Copley stepped down as chairman and was replaced by her son, David C. Copley.
+In August 2004, she died at age 81.

+In December 2006, the Daily Breeze was sold to Hearst in a complex transaction that in the end left the paper to MediaNews Group.
+In March 2007, GateHouse Media acquired the company's remaining nine Midwest papers for $380 million.
+The sale included Galesburg Register-Mail, Lincoln Courier, Peoria Journal Star and The State Journal-Register in Illinois, along with the Canton Repository, The Times-Reporter and Massillon Independent in Ohio.

+In May 2008, Creators Syndicate acquired the Copley News Service.
+Afterward, it was renamed to the Creators News Service and no longer distributed original news content, only syndicated copy.
+In March 2009, The San Diego Union-Tribune was sold to Platinum Equity.
+In November 2012, David C. Copley died at age 60.

 Allegations of collaboration with CIA and FBI

-In the late 1970s, the American media reported that the Copley Press was used as a front by the Central Intelligence Agency.
-Reporters Joe Trento and Dave Roman claimed that James S. Copley, who served as publisher until 1973, had cooperated with the CIA since its founding in 1947.
+In 1977, an article published in Penthouse claimed Copley Press was used as a front by the Central Intelligence Agency.
+Reporters Joe Trento and Dave Roman wrote that James S. Copley, who served as publisher until 1973, had cooperated with the CIA since its founding in 1947.
 They also reported that a subsidiary division, Copley News Service, was used in Latin America by the CIA as a front.
 Trento and Roman also said that reporters at the Copley-owned San Diego Union and Evening News spied on antiwar protesters for the FBI.
 They alleged that, at the height of these operations, at least two dozen Copley employees were simultaneously working for the CIA.
 James S. Copley was also accused of involvement in the CIA-funded Inter-American Press Association.
+The company denied these allegations.